 The tank remains one of the most iconic pieces of military equipment on the planet.
-These armoured vehicles have long been used as fighting vehicles used to cross rugged terrain in times of warfare and conflict.
-Famously used in World War II, tanks are impressive behemoths which have evolved massively over the decades.
+These armored vehicles have long been used as fighting vehicles used to cross rugged terrain in times of warfare and conflict.
+Famously used in World War II, tanks are impressive behemoths that have evolved massively over the decades.
 In fact, modern tanks are just as powerful as they were in the Second World War – however, they are more spry and efficient these days!

-So – let’s take a look at a few interesting facts about tanks.
+So – let’s take a look at a few fun facts about tanks.
 If you were expecting fish tanks, I’m afraid you’re out of luck!
 Maybe that’s going to be a firm fit for a future fact file!

 Tanks are thought to date all the way back to ancient times.
 In fact, they were used as a successor to battering rams and wheeled attack vehicles used from the ninth century onwards.

 It is James Cowen, an Englishman, who patented a tank not unlike what we know them to be today.
-His patent covered an armoured vehicle that had origins in a tractor running on steam!
+His patent covered an armored vehicle that had origins in a tractor running on steam!

 Tanks used by British Forces in WWII were kept secret through clever naming alone.
 They were referred to as ‘mobile water carriers’ – hence ‘tank’!